Kale: Europe

 In the Netherlands, a traditional winter dish called "boerenkoolstamppot" is a mix of curly kale and mashed potatoes, sometimes with fried bacon, and served with rookworst ("smoked sausage").

 In Northern Germany, there is a winter tradition known as "Kohlfahrt" ("kale trip"), where a group of people will go on a hike through the woods during the day before gathering at an inn or private residence where kale is served, usually with bacon and Kohlwurst ("kale sausage").
 Kale is considered a Northern German staple and comfort food.

 In Italy, cavolo nero kale is an ingredient of the Tuscan soup ribollita.

 A traditional Portuguese soup, caldo verde, combines pureed potatoes, very finely sliced kale, olive oil and salt.
 Additional ingredients can include broth and sliced, cooked spicy sausage.

 In Scotland, kale provided such a base for a traditional diet that the word in some Scots dialects is synonymous with food.
 To be "off one's kail" is to feel too ill to eat.

 In Ireland, kale is mixed with mashed potatoes to make the traditional dish colcannon.
 It is popular on Halloween, when it may be served with sausages.

+In the United Kingdom, the cultivation of kale (and other vegetables) was encouraged during World War II via the Dig for Victory campaign.